Fantic Motor: History

 The chopper model was the original inspiration which the new U.K. importer saw as very special and distinct for a niche market, and fame grew.

 Part of the original marketing and advertising included a Fantic 125cc chopper model being given to comedian Dick Emery.
 There were many photos of Dick Emery with Terry Shea and Frank Harris of the U.K. importer, and one was blown up very large which showed Terence Shea standing next to the 'bike with his hand on the handlebars with Dick Emery sitting on it.

 Another popular model was the 125cc Caballero was for on/off-road, which was for a different sector of the market.

 The market for these types of Mopeds only lasted a handful of years.

 The official U.K. importers glossy studio photograph of the 125cc Chopper model was taken in London, and Terence Shea and Frank Harris of the Barron Eurotrade importer was taken from Hornchurch to London on a trailer towed by car.
 There was confusion in central London as to which turn to take at one particular junction on the way to the studio, which resulted in the trailer having to be unhooked and physically turned around in the narrow road and extremely busy area for the correct journey to the studio to be continued, much to the amusement of onlookers.

 In the 1980s, Fantic enjoyed success in the Observed trials world championships, taking three titles as well as seven wins at the prestigious Scottish Six Days Trial.

 In October 2020, Fantic bought Minarelli from Yamaha.

 Racing

 Grand Prix motorcycle

 In the 2005 season, Fantic competed in the 250cc championship with a team called Scuderia Fantic Motor GP.

+MotoGP 250cc class

+Fantic Motor is a new entry in the 2005 250cc world championship, Arnaud Vincent be a rider.